SipanHovsep/MRI-open-course/mri-theory/intro/index.rst

 .. image:: images/result.png
-The image is taken from the Stanford Encyclopedia of Philosophy [SEP]_.
+The image is taken from the Stanford Encyclopedia of Philosophy [1]_.

 .. admonition:: Nobel Prize